Granger88/Wanted--BETA-/README.md

 # Wanted [BETA]
- A beta test of a game I'm making
+ A beta test of a game I'm making.